 extends the Shim class.**/

 It is possible that the implementation of the function regarded as the object of the translation could be implemented by the Shim class.
-In order to prevent that from happening, the sealed attribute is added to prevent the override in Service Object.
+To prevent that from happening, the sealed attribute is added to prevent the override in Service Object.

 For example: